ian-whitestone/ian-whitestone.github.io/_posts/2020-04-22-hello-great-expectations.md

 1) We load in an existing batch of data and log our expectations for how the data should behave

-* This process is usually only done once, and in an interactive environment, like jupyter.
+* This process is usually done once, and in an interactive environment, like jupyter.
 It requires lots of trial and error as you learn new things about your data and encode all your beliefs for how future data should behave.
 * Under the hood, the `ge.read_csv()` method is using [`pandas`](https://pandas.pydata.org/) to load a dataset from disk.
 Alternatively, a ge dataset can be initialized directly from an existing pandas dataset with `ge.from_pandas(my_pandas_df)`.
 Any subsequent expectations we create and run will be executed as operations against this underlying pandas dataframe.
 * We explicitly state that we expect all values in the `id` column to be non-null.
 This is a very straightforward example, and something that can usually be handled by database schema constraints.
-Nonetheless, it illustrates the simple and declarative nature of great-expectations.
+Nonetheless, it illustrates the simple and declarative nature of ge.
 There are a whole host of other, more powerful expectations listed [here](https://great-expectations.readthedocs.io/en/latest/expectation_glossary.html).
 * We save our suite of expectations to disk.
 Here's what `my_expectations.json` looks like:

 ```json